 - Bond insurance card: If you post a bond of at least $55,000 in value with Iowa's Department of Transportation, you will receive a bond insurance card that acts as proof of financial responsibility.

 - Security insurance card: Similarly, you can file an endorsed certificate of deposit with the state treasurer to receive a security insurance card.
 This card indicates you've deposited at least $55,000 with an Iowa bank that can be used to meet your financial responsibilities if you're at fault in an accident.

 Cheapest auto insurance in Iowa: By city

-Our research finds that car insurance rates in Iowa vary greatly based on where you live.
+Our research finds that car insurance quotes vary greatly based on where you live in Iowa .
 And Iowa has wide variability between insurers, too, as seven of our 10 surveyed providers ranked as one of the cheapest options in the 50 most populated cities in the state.

 Below we show the cheapest three auto insurers for a full-coverage policy with our sample driver in those 50 cities.
 State Farm tended to be the most affordable, but IMT Insurance, Nationwide and Farm Bureau Mutual also tended to offer some of the cheapest rates in these locations.

 |IMT Insurance Co.||$1,175|